Used Crib Mattress Safety Guidelines

 Along with a firm flat mattress surface, the edges of the mattress should be firm as well.
 The mattress needs to have firm edges because the baby can roll over the edge and get stuck between the mattress and the crib if the edge is too soft.
 The space between the crib mattress and the crib should be very small so that the baby doesn’t get stuck in that space.
 Edge support is important if you plan on using the same mattress when your baby is in a toddler bed as a firm edge can save your toddler from falling off the bed in the night.

 A firm edge is important to prevent babies and toddler from falling off beds.
-If the mattress you are looking at doesn’t have a frim edge, skip it.
+If the mattress you are looking at doesn’t

 Always check the recall list when purchasing used and second-hand items for your baby.
 In the United States here is the website to follow – the Consumer Product Safety Commission.
 If you are in Canada, you’ll want to check here – Healthy Canadians website.